 Pearler is for investors who want to manage their own share trading account and want to avoid the high fees of percentage-based platforms where the ongoing fees grow with your portfolio.

 Unlike other trading platforms, Pearler was built with a focus on long-term passive investing, eschewing frequent trading.
-As a result, they have innovated to provide several features unavailable on other platforms such as autoinvest, prepaid brokerage fees to reduce the cost even further, microinvesting with the lowest fees available, and free trades for select ETFs.
+As a result, they have innovated to provide several features unavailable on other platforms such as autoinvest, prepaid brokerage fees to reduce the cost even further, and microinvesting with the lowest fees available.

 How much does Pearler cost?